ldsands/UsefulCodeSnippets/other_software/Linux/kde.md

 - Stuff needed for VSCode
     - Go to the [VSCode website](https://code.visualstudio.com/) and download and then select ther `.deb` file to download.
 Then you can double click on the file to install VSCode
-    - If there is an issue with signing into settings sync then VSCode needs "gnome-keyring" from GNOME that Kubuntu doesn't include by default`sudo apt install -y gnome-keyring`
+    - If there is an issue with signing into settings sync then VSCode needs "gnome-keyring" from GNOME that KDE doesn't include by default`sudo apt install -y gnome-keyring`
     - To install some of the nerd fonts (for VSCode and Terminals) you can use the following options:
         - To install FiraCode NF Regular use these commands: `mkdir -p ~/.local/share/fonts && cd ~/.local/share/fonts && curl -fLo "Fira Code Regular Nerd Font Complete Mono.ttf" https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/FiraCode/Regular/complete/Fira%20Code%20Regular%20Nerd%20Font%20Complete%20Mono.ttf?raw=true && sudo fc-cache -f -v`
         - To install Caskaydia Cove Regular use these commands: `mkdir -p ~/.local/share/fonts && cd ~/.local/share/fonts && curl -fLo "Caskaydia Cove Regular Nerd Font Complete.otf" https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/CascadiaCode/Regular/complete/Caskaydia%20Cove%20Regular%20Nerd%20Font%20Complete.otf?raw=true && sudo fc-cache -f -v`